The Ironing Maidens Present:

 It’s a fantastic festival event that everyone can enjoy and connect to.
 Go see it, be part of the experience.

-I loved it so much I cried 3 times and I f*cked capitalism and bought the merch!
+I loved it so much, I cried 3 times and bought the merch!

 Philip Channells.
 Creative director- Dance Integrated Australia